2008 NRL season: Schedule

 The 2008 season was one week longer than the 2007 competition, allowing an extra bye on top of the existing one allocated to each club.
 In addition, the scheduling of the earlier representative fixtures was changed, including the removal of Monday Night Football on weekends prior to the City vs Country match and the ANZAC Test.
 The City vs Country fixture was pushed back to Friday night where it had been prior to 2007.
 Many of these initiatives were announced midway through the 2007 season by the chief executive officer of the National Rugby League, David Gallop, in an attempt to help reduce player fatigue after several complaints of player injuries caused by the short turnaround between some matches.

 2008 also saw a change in how the draw is devised, with teams nominating their preferred home opponents in order of preference.
 The NRL consulted these requests when structuring the season's fixtures.
 This change is intended to maximise attendances by allowing local derbies and other high-interest matches to be played twice a year.
 It is a departure from previous methods, which focused on trying to produce an equally difficult playing schedule for each club.
 The draw was released on 19 October 2007.

 On the back of increasing public pressure, the National Rugby League decided to move the Grand Final back from the later timeslot of 7:00pm to 5:00pm.
-The Grand Final had traditionally been held on a Sunday afternoon up until 2000, after which it was relocated to the evening in order to accommodate the Channel 9's programming desires.
+The Grand Final had traditionally been held on a Sunday afternoon up until 2000, after which it was relocated to the evening in order to accommodate the Nine Network's programming desires.
 Whilst the late night scheduling was not considered as much an issue for New South Wales audiences because of the Labour Day public holiday the following day, it was argued by many Queenslanders that such a time was unsuitable for families on the eve of a weekday.
 Many individuals in the general public and the media pushed for a full return to a 3:00pm kickoff time where it had been for many decades, whilst Channel 9 continued to insist on 7:00pm.
 As a compromise, the National Rugby League decided on a "twilight" match starting at 5:00pm.
 It was the first time since the 2000 season that the grand final was played in daylight, largely due to a change in commencement of Daylight Saving Time in New South Wales, ACT and Victoria in 2008.